This week, Jack discusses the divine feminine along with the past and present roles of women in the Buddhist tradition.

-There is a dance that we participate in as we incarnate, of the masculine and feminine.
+There is a dance that we participate in as we incarnate, the masculine and feminine.
 The mysterious dance itself is intrinsic to the process of awakening.
-When we look, what we find is the deepest relationship between masculine and feminine in the Buddhist cosmology and teachings.
+When we look, what we find is the deepest relationship between masculine and feminine in Buddhist cosmology and teachings.

 Help from a Goddess (04:30) – In the myth of the Buddha’s enlightenment, Buddha is assailed with many temptations by the demon Mara.
 Her final temptation to the Buddha was that of doubt.

 Mara asked the Buddha who he thought he was to sit on the earth and become enlightened.
 In response, the Buddha placed his hand on the ground and called on the goddess of the earth.
 In return for the Buddha’s work and virtue, the goddess let loose a flood that swept away the armies of Mara, allowing the Buddha to sit and become enlightened.

 What this story speaks to is that this final struggle to reach realization did not come through his effort alone.
 Finally, the Buddha had to stop all struggle and shift from his masculine mode to the ground of the feminine.